-- The Long Beach General Plan Noise Element was first adopted in 1975.
-Since then, the City's physical makeup, population regional context, & the regulatory guidance around noise have changed - The Noise Element update process has been underway since 2017 including robust public engagement & technical analysis - The proposed Noise Element update would ensure the City's policy framework reflects changes in the City's urban fabric & its soundscape, while identifying new strategies & policies to maintain healthy, livable neighborhoods for all residents - A broad long-range process that helps inform future land use & development decisions - A draft has been made available since June 2019.
+- The proposed Noise Element update would ensure the City's policy framework reflects changes in the City's urban fabric and its soundscape, while identifying new strategies and policies to maintain healthy, livable neighborhoods for all residents. - A broad long-range process that helps inform future land use and development decisions. - A draft has been made available since June 2019.
 A revised draft was released in March 2021.
-The most recent draft was released in Oct 2022 and made available for public comment until Dec 1st
+The most recent draft was released in October 2022 and made available for public comment until December 1, 2022.

-Background and Context Cont.
+Background and Context (cont.)

-- First Noise Element Study session with Planning Commission took place in 2017 - In October 2021, the item was presented to PC for adoption.
-PC directed City staff to conduct a further study of special events and regulations around noise in mixed use areas - A revised plan was released for public review in October 2022 - Two Planning Commission study sessions have taken place over the past few months, which were held in October and December 2022.
+- First Noise Element Study session with Planning Commission took place in 2017. - In October 2021, the item was presented to Planning Commission (Commission) for adoption.
+The Commission directed City staff to conduct a further study of special events and regulations around noise in mixed use areas. - A revised plan was released for public review in October 2022. - Two Commission study sessions took place in October and December 2022.